bmjames/trawl/README.md

       -h,--help                Show this help text
       -p,--package PACKAGE     Find the haddock index for PACKAGE -m,--module MODULE       Find the haddock page for MODULE

+### A note about Cabal sandboxes

+`trawl` has no explicit support for Cabal sandboxes.
+To find haddocks in a sandbox, run using `cabal exec`, for example:

+    $ cabal exec trawl -- -m Data.List